British Boxing Board of Control

 The British Boxing Board of Control (BBBofC) is the governing body of professional boxing in the United Kingdom.

 History

 The British Boxing Board of Control was formed in 1929 from the old National Sporting Club and is headquartered in Cardiff.

 Until 1948, it had a colour bar in effect by means of its Rule 24, which stated that title contestants "must have two white parents".

 The British Boxing Board of Control initially refused to grant Jane Couch a professional licence on the sole ground that she was a woman, and argued that PMS made women too unstable to box.
 Claiming sexual discrimination and supported by the Equal Opportunities Commission, Couch managed to have this decision overturned by a tribunal in March 1998.

 The British Boxing Board of Control gives out the British Boxer of the Year award.
 Natasha Jonas became the first woman to win this award upon winning it for the year of 2022.
+Later, in 2023, Jonas became the first black woman to receive a manager's license from the British Boxing Board of Control.